A Step-by-Step Guide to Filling Out the W-2 Form

 Field 2: Federal Income Tax Withheld

-How much federal income tax you withhold from a given employee’s paycheck is depends on the number of withholding allowances they designated on their W-4 form.
+How much federal income tax you withhold from a given employee’s paycheck depends on the number of withholding allowances they designated on their W-4 form.

 Field 3: Social Security Wages